-Sinha and Kumar (2017), studied about economic losses and made a comparative study to understand the differences in the losses during three major earthquakes of India i.e. Sikkim Earthquake; Gujarat Earthquake; and Maharashtra Earthquake.
-In their study they found that the damage primarily due to poor design and construction practices and lack of quality control which ultimately result in very high economic loss.
-Conclusively they found that solution lies in opting safer construction by selecting appropriate construction system.
+Sinha and Kumar (2017), studied three major earthquakes of India i.e. Sikkim Earthquake; Gujarat Earthquake; and Maharashtra Earthquake and found that the damage primarily due to poor design and construction practices and lack of quality control which ultimately result in very high economic loss.